 Are Sardines Good for Cats?

-They contain protein, which cats need in higher relative qualities than other animals.
-Rather than using carbohydrates for energy, cats mostly use protein.
+Sardines contain protein, which cats need in higher relative quantities than other animals.
+Rather than using carbs for energy, cats mostly use protein.
 Also, amino acids are required to build healthy muscle mass.

-According to the Cambridge University Press, the fish oils in sardines may reduce the effects of brain aging in older cats.
+According to Cambridge University Press, the fish oils in sardines may reduce the effects of brain aging in older cats.

-Sardines are also better for cats than standard dried treats.
-That’s because dried treats can cause or exacerbate kidney disease.
-Cats hardly drink at all, getting most of their water from food.
+Sardines are better for cats than standard dried treats because dried treats can cause or exacerbate kidney disease.
+Cats hardly drink, getting most of their water from food.

 What Are the Side Effects of Sardines in Cats?

 Diarrhea can occur when a cat eats something that’s too oily.
-While one sardine wouldn’t be too oily for a human’s digestive system, cats are significantly smaller.
+While one sardine wouldn’t be too oily for a human’s digestive system, cats are significantly smaller animals.